n123git/YWdata/README.md

 You will be given the item it found in the input AND output language, along with it's ID.

 ## Save Editor
-this is an entirely different repo, just wanted to drop it here (give me a star pls XD)
+this is an entirely different repo, just wanted to drop it here (give me a star pls XD).
+Find it [here](https://github.com/n123git/YWSaveEditor) :)